p0186797/3u-practice-ps1/README.md

 ---

 Create a file called **email.py** and upload it to this repository.
 Write a program that takes in a peel email address in the form number@pdsb.net and outputs the number.
 Note that the number length can vary.
+It can also include letters as well as numbers.

 **Sample Input 1**